 - Disappointed guests.
 Your guests have spent time and effort planning their trip, so understandably they won’t be happy!

 - Cancellation fee.
 If you cancel within 7 days of guest check-in you will be charged a cancellation fee.

 - Negative review.
 You will receive an automated review from Airbnb outlining that they have decided to cancel a guest reservation, and this might put off future guests.
 Hosts are able to respond and clarify their reasons for the Airbnb cancellation.

 - Blocked Calendar.
 Your calendar will stay blocked and you won’t be able to rent out your property for the same dates of the canceled reservation.

-Airbnb applies strict rules to hosts who cancel reservations.
-You may even find your account suspended if you cancel 3 or more reservations within a year.
 Therefore, think twice before canceling a reservation and make sure to have a compelling reason for it, otherwise, expect to deal with unpleasant consequences.